Mir Muhammad of Rawanduz

-Muhammad Pasha of Rawanduz (Kurdish: Mîr Mihemed Paşa, محەمەد پادشای ڕەواندز; also known as Mirê Kor, Kor Mir- the "blind prince"; born in Rawandiz; 1783–1838) was the Kurdish Mir of the Soran Emirate (1813–1838) centred in Soran.
+Mir Muhammad (Kurdish: Mîr Mihemed, میر محەممەد; also known as Mirê Kor, the "blind prince".
+Born in Rawandiz; 1783–1838) was the Kurdish Mir of the Soran Emirate (1813–1838) centered in Soran.
 He campaigned against the Emirate of Bohtan in 1834 and brought its ruler under his authority.

 Mir Kor had the title of Mir-i miran "Mir of mirs".
 Under Emir Kor, the Soran emirate developed a powerful army.
 It consisted of between 30 and 50,000 tribal musketeers who were given regular salaries, having the appearance of a national army.
 Kor himself ate each evening with 100-200 soldiers from different tribes.
-A multitude of different tribes joined his army such as the Rewendek, Sidek, Shirwani, Rusuri, Malibas, Muzuri, Sheikhab, Nurik, Kheilani, Khoshnaw, Hnearai, Herki, Sheikh Mahmudi, Kassan, Derijiki, Bamami, Sekw, Shikuli, Mendik, Baimar, Balak, and Piraji.
+In 1835, the British officer Major Taylor, the British Political Agent in Baghdad, estimated that the Soran army numbered “...not less than 80,000 mountaineers”, Mr Brant, who was consul of England in Erzurum, stated similar expression in his report dated 1836 and said: If all the Kurds were subjugated from Angora to the country of the Bey of Ravendooz they certainly could furnish much above 100.000 men.

-Muhammad Pasha of Rawanduz was repeatedly responsible for massacres of the Yazidis.
-In 1832, thousands of Yazidis were killed in the Baadre and Shekhan area by Muhammad Pasha of Rawanduz in cooperation with the Kurdish Botan prince Bedir Khan Beg.
+Mir Muhammad was responsible for the genocidal campaign against the Yazidis.
+It is considered the bloodiest event in recorded Yazidi history.
+Estimates suggest that between 70,000 to 135,000 Yazidis were killed.
+He frequently persecuted Jews.
+In a interaction with an American Christian missionary Mir Muhammad stated that Jews were bought and sold as commonly as donkeys by the Kurds.